pedestal/samples/square-root/README.md

 # Square-root Sample

-This sample includes a a square-root calculator.
+This sample includes a square-root calculator.

 For additional information on this sample, read the [Application Model](http://pedestal.io/documentation/application-model/)